-The Ensemble-Stat tool may be run to create simple ensemble forecasts (mean, probability, spread, etc) from a set of several forecast model files to be used by the MET statistics tools.
-If observations are also included, ensemble statistics such as rank histograms, probability integral transform histograms, spread/skill variance, relative position and continuous ranked probability score are produced.
-Climatological mean and standard deviation data may also be provided, and will be used as a reference forecast in several of the output statistics.
+The Ensemble-Stat tool verifies deterministic ensemble members against gridded and/or point observations.
+It computes ensemble statistics such as rank histograms, probability integral transform histograms, spread/skill variance, relative position and continuous ranked probability score.
+Climatological mean and standard deviation data may also be provided, and is used as a reference forecast in several of the output statistics.
 Finally, observation error perturbations can be included prior to calculation of statistics.
-Details about and equations for the statistics produced for ensembles are given in Appendix C, Section 32.5.
+Details about and equations for the statistics produced for ensembles are given in Appendix C, Section 33.5.